Programs Offered by Alabama Goodwill

 Occasionally, our organization will place an individual with a disability in one of our eight retail stores outside of Birmingham (Arab, Ashville, Athens, Boaz, Gadsden, Guntersville, Huntsville, and Scottsboro).
 These individuals learn donation sorting, clothes hanging, customer service, and cashiering.
 This program is funded by the revenue from store sales at their location.

 The Employee Development Services Program is comprised of disabled and/or disadvantaged individuals referred to us from ADRS.
 This program serves both adults and youth and is fully funded by ADRS fees.

 ADRS refers adults to our organization for evaluation and counseling and to acquire the “soft skills” needed for success in locating and maintaining competitive employment.
 The Job Readiness Classes teach good hygiene, ethics in the workplace, regulations required by employers, transportation, timeliness, and appropriate attire.
 When ready, these individuals use computers to search and apply for jobs.

 Employee Development Services for Youth

-In 2017, Alabama Goodwill partnered with ADRS in a new program for youth in the Birmingham/Jefferson County School Systems.
+In 2018, Alabama Goodwill partnered with ADRS in a program for youth in the Birmingham/Jefferson County School Systems.
 The ADRS Smart Work Ethics Program provides job readiness classes to youth that are preparing for employment upon graduation from high school.
 The “soft skills” that we teach adults are also used in these classes.
-During this first year, Alabama Goodwill’s Rehabilitation Specialist taught eight classes and a total of 60 students.
+During 2018, Alabama Goodwill’s Director of Mission Services taught 92 students in four area high schools.